arc360alt/OptiArk/README.md

 # OptiArk
 A preformance modpack, this repository is souly for building the modpacks.

-## Any updates will be heald off untill my laptop gets repaired.
+## Any Benchmarking will be heald off untill my laptop gets repaired.
+Chop Chop lenovo its been 4 days i need my laptop repaired.